peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

 Converts this object to a 32-bit signed integer.
-Floating point values are truncated to an integer.
+Non-integer number values are truncated to an integer.
+(NOTE: To determine whether this method call can succeed, call the<b>CanTruncatedIntFitInInt32</b>method before calling this method. hecking whether this object's type is  `CBORType.Number` is ot sufficient.
+See the example.).

+The following example code (originally written in C# for the .NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.

+    CBORObject obj = CBORObject.FromInt32(99999);
+    if(obj.IsIntegral &&
+      obj.CanTruncatedIntFitInInt32()) {
+     // Not an Int32; handle the error Console.WriteLine("Not a 32-bit integer.");
+    } else {
+     Console.WriteLine("The value is " +
+          obj.AsInt32());
+    }

 <b>Return Value:</b>